The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Damien Hirst's Your Taste (signed) is an etching from 2015, estimated to be worth between £7,500 to £11,500.
-This artwork has shown consistent value growth, with an average annual growth rate of 5%.
-This is a rare artwork with an auction history of one sale in July 2020.
+Damien Hirst's Your Taste (signed) from 2015, an etching, is estimated to be worth between £7,500 and £11,500.
+This artwork has an impressive average annual growth rate of 5%.
+The hammer price for this work has ranged from £5,500 in March 2021 to £5,500 in March 2021.
+This piece has an auction history of one sale in July 2020.
 The edition size of this artwork is limited to 55.

 Meaning & Analysis